Eastern osprey

 The eastern osprey (Pandion haliaetus cristatus) is a diurnal, fish-eating bird of prey.
-They live in Oceania at coastal regions of the Australian continent, the Indonesian islands, New Guinea, and the Philippines.
+It lives in Oceania at coastal regions of the Australian continent, the Indonesian islands, New Guinea, and the Philippines.
 It is usually sedentary and pairs breed at the same nest site, building up a substantial structure on dead trees or limbs.

 The subspecies resides in a habitat close to coasts and estuaries that provide opportunities for fishing.

 The eastern osprey's diet consists mostly of vertebrate fish species.
 It possesses specialised physical characteristics and exhibits unique behaviour to assist in hunting and catching prey.

 Taxonomy

 A description as species Buteo cristatus was published in 1816 by the French ornithologist Louis Vieillot, which came to be cited as a subspecies or race of a widely distributed species.
 The epithet cristatus is derived from the Latin for 'crested' in reference to the stiff tuft of feathers that extend from the nape.
 The subspecific treatment Pandion haliaetus cristatus distinguishes the crest from other subspecies of P. haliaetus, the name taken from ancient Greek haliaietos for 'sea eagle'.

 Later authors described the regional population as separate species—Pandion leucocephalus Gould, J. 1838 and Pandion gouldi Kaup, J.J.
 1847—or as subspecies—Pandion haliaetus australis Burmeister, K.H.K.
 1850 and Pandion haliaetus melvillensis Mathews, G.M.
 1912.